CP2000 Notice From the IRS: What It Means & How To Respond

 If you don’t respond quickly, the IRS can proceed with issuing a Notice of Deficiency.
 This would kick your case up to the U.S. Tax Court and could become a bigger headache than you might want to deal with.

 The Takeaway: Don't Fret if You Received a CP2000 Notice

-While receiving any letter form the IRS can raise your blood pressure, is CP2000 Notice isn’t necessarily one that you should stress over.
+While receiving any letter from the IRS can raise your blood pressure, a CP2000 Notice isn’t necessarily one that you should stress over.

 Always keep good records of your income and business-related expenses and copies of all tax forms.
 This way, if you decide to contest a notice, you'll have documentation to back up your claims and to help you avoid penalties.

 - What Happens if You Don’t File Taxes on Time?